Sank's Glossary of Linguistics

 1. (Dialectology) Or, polylectal grammar.
 A linguistic analysis set up to encode or represent a range of related varieties in a way that displays their structural differences (Trask 1996, Crystal 2011).

 The term diasystem was coined by linguist and dialectologist Uriel Weinreich in a 1954 paper as part of an initiative in exploring how to extend advances in structuralist linguistic theory to dialectology to explain linguistic variation across dialects.
 Weinreich's paper inspired research in the late 1950s to test the proposal.
-However, the investigations soon showed it to be generally untenable. | Wikipedia, 2022
+However, the investigations soon showed it to be generally untenable, at least under structuralist theory. | Wikipedia, 2023

 2. (Diasystematic Construction Grammar) Consisting of interconnected language-specific idioconstructions and language-unspecific diaconstructions.

 The term diasystem was introduced by Weinreich (1954) in his strictly structuralist approach to dialectology in order to account for regular correspondences between different structures in closely related dialects, mostly in the domain of phonology.
-It is, however, easily extensible so as to apply to other systematic crosslinguistic correspondences as well. | Steffen Höder, 2013
+It is, however, easily extensible so as to apply to other systematic crosslinguistic correspondences as well. | Steffen Höder, 2014

 DIASYSTEMATIC CONSTRUCTION GRAMMAR

 (Grammar) Abbreviated DCxG.
 In mainstream 20th-century linguistic and grammar theory, multilingualism is usually seen as an exceptional case as opposed to monolingualism, which is seen as the prototypical case.
 Consequently, language systems are described as monolingual, largely variation-free, and static.
 On the other hand, contact linguistic research shows that, on a historic and global scale, multilingualism is clearly the rule rather than an exception.
-While language contact is the normal state of languages, speaker groups, and individual speakers, monolingualism in a narrow sense (i.e. monolectalism) does not even exist: all speakers are multilingual or at least multilectal to some extent, meaning that they use several different (standard) languages or various varieties/dialects productively or receptively to some degree—in other words, speakers utilize a range of linguistic resources in a way that is communicatively adequate.
+While language contact is the normal state of languages, speaker groups, and individual speakers, monolingualism in a narrow sense (i.e. monolectalism) does not even exist: all speakers are multilingual or at least multilectal to some extent, meaning that they use several different (standard) languages or various varieties / dialects productively or receptively to some degree—in other words, speakers utilize a range of linguistic resources in a way that is communicatively adequate.

 Based on these insights, this project aims at developing a socio-cognitively realistic construction grammar approach to multlilingualism and language contact (Diasystematic Construction Grammar).
 DCxG is normal usage-based construction grammar as applied to language contact situations and works without any additional assumptions.
 In particular, DCxG assumes that